 Video-on-demand streaming services such as YouTube, Netflix and Amazon Instant Video all offer films and TV shows, some free, some paid-for.
 But the biggest news is that Ultra HD Blu-ray discs and players are here.

 While the players were promised before the end of 2015, we had to wait until March 2016 to see the Panasonic DMP-UB900 in our test rooms.
 Since then, we've looked at and loved the Oppo UDP-203 and, most recently, Sony's first effort in the UBP-X800.

 Even Microsoft's latest Xbox One S console has an Ultra HD Blu-ray player built in.
 Like buses, you wait ages for one to turn up, and then...

 We're also seeing more Ultra HD Blu-ray discs going on sale in the UK - and not only the latest releases.

-As for 4K broadcasts, BT was the first out of the blocks with its BT Sport Ultra HD channel, but Sky now has a growing amount of 4K content on Sky Q. As well as sports such as Premier League football and Formula One 2017 season, 4K coverage includes films such as Spectre and The Revenant, natural history programmes and documentaries, dramas such as The Young Pope and comedies such as The Trip to Spain.
+As for 4K broadcasts, BT was the first out of the blocks with its BT Sport Ultra HD channel, but Sky now has a growing amount of 4K content on Sky Q. As well as sports such as Premier League football, cricket and the 2017 Formula One season, 4K coverage includes films such as Spectre and The Revenant, natural history programmes and documentaries, dramas such as Jamestown and comedies such as The Trip to Spain.